Modelling the Guaranteed Income Supplement (GIS)

 What is the Guaranteed Income Supplement (GIS)?

-In addition to the Old Age Security pension, your client may qualify for the Guaranteed Income Supplement (GIS), a non-taxable income that is based on income and is available to low-income Old Age Security pensioners.
+In addition to the Old Age Security pension (OAS), your client may qualify for the Guaranteed Income Supplement (GIS), a non-taxable income that is based on income and is available to low-income Old Age Security pensioners.
 Payment amounts for this benefit are based on factors including age, place of residence, marital status, and other income.

 Snap Projections does not automatically calculate GIS in your projections for a few reasons including the following:

-• the calculations are complex, involving a government data table that has over 5,000 rows of data which is updated quarterly
+• the calculations are complex, involving a government data table that has over 5,000 rows of data which is updated quarterly;

-• the dependency of the GIS amount on marital status, age, other income
+• the dependency of the GIS amount on marital status, age, other income;

-• the feedback that we have received from users is that GIS is rarely a factor in their projections
+• the feedback that we have received from users is that GIS is rarely a factor in their projections.

 Determining GIS benefit amounts

-To find GIS benefit amounts you can refer to this Government of Canada website.
-For example, for a single person receiving a full OAS pension, the maximum GIS amount between October to December 2021 is $948.82/month.
+For example, for a single person receiving a full OAS pension, the maximum GIS amount between April to June 2024 is $1,065.47/month.
 To receive this maximum GIS amount, their income (excluding OAS, GIS, or Allowance payments) must be less than $24.
-If their income is between $24 and $19,248 annually they'll receive a partial GIS payment with the amount decreasing as their income increases.
-If their income is above $19,248 then they're not eligible for GIS.
+If their income is between $24 and $21,624 annually they'll receive a partial GIS payment with the amount decreasing as their income increases.
+If their income is above $21,624 then they're not eligible for GIS.

 A Service Canada form is available which lists the various income types that are included in the income threshold calculation for GIS eligibility.
 Note that there is also an earnings exemption and the Instruction Sheet in this form provides details about this under Section E, Blocks 7 and 8.
 Effective July 2020, the first $5,000 of employment or self-employment income is exempt when determining GIS.
 In other words, there is no clawback on GIS based on the first $5,000 of employment income.
 On the next $10,000 of employment or self-employment income, there is a partial exemption of 50% beyond the $5,000 threshold.
 This means there is only half the normal rate of clawback on the GIS in this range.